Begin Exploring the Carrizo Plain here

-Soda Lake / Painted Rock Tour is offered on Saturdays from the Third Saturday in March to the Last Saturday in May (Tours may be cancelled due to rainy weather, impassible roads and/or to protect natural resources).
+Soda Lake / Painted Rock Tour is offered on Saturdays from mid-March to the last Saturday in May (Tours may be cancelled due to rainy weather, impassible roads and/or to protect natural resources).

 Reservation must be made at www.recreation.gov or by calling 1-877-444-6777.
 For additional details on booking the Soda Lake/Painted Rock Tour please visit the Heritage Sites/Painted Rock webpage.